micro/micro/docs/reference/README.md

 Micro's store interface is for persistent key-value storage.

-For a good beginner level doc on the Store, please see the [helloworld tutorial](/helloworld).
+For a good beginner level doc on the Store, please see the [Getting started tutorial](/getting-started).

 #### Overview